dburriss/dburriss.github.io/_posts/2021-01-30-local-prometheus-setup.md

 ![](../img/posts/2020/prometheus_sale_count.png)

+## Conclusion

 I will be making use of this in an upcoming post I plan to release soon.
-In my next post though I will look at using Datadog instead of a Prometheus server.
+In my [next post](/prometheus-datadog-agent) though I will look at using Datadog instead of a Prometheus server.
 I hope you find this useful.

 <span>Photo by <a href="https://unsplash.com/@_ggleee?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Gleb Lukomets</a> on <a href="https://unsplash.com/s/photos/flame?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>